WITH PROFESSIONALISM AND EMPATHY

 If you do not meet these requirements, you may still be eligible to apply for a visa or extend your permission to stay if:

-If you would like to apply as a fiancé, fiancée or proposed civil partner, you must prove that:
+If you are applying as a fiancé, fiancée, or proposed civil partner, you must prove that:

 The initial visa is granted for 33 months, after which you may apply for an extension of 30 months.
-After you have completed the relevant period of stay in the UK, be it five or 10 years residence, you will then be eligible to apply for ILR.
+After completing the relevant period of stay in the UK, either five or ten years, you will be eligible to apply for Indefinite Leave to Remain (ILR).

 Unfortunately, many family visas are refused, especially when the applicants have not sought legal advice at the beginning of the process.
 We will carefully examine your case and advise on the next steps, which could involve making a new application, appealing on human rights grounds, or applying for Judicial Review.